neurodata/neurodata.io/content/about/agreements.md

 We encourage all communities to resolve issues on their own whenever possible.
 This builds a broader and deeper understanding and ultimately a healthier interaction.
 Use the [clearing model](https://www.dropbox.com/s/3o2js6vme2zh3fu/CLG-Clearing%20Model.pdf?dl=1) to resolve any conflict.
 If that fails, send the information from the clearing model questions and answers to support@neurodata.io, who will seek a [win-for-all](https://conscious.is/15-commitments/win-for-all) solution.

-#### Lab meetings

-> I commit to being present at weekly lab meetings.

-Lab members should be present at these meetings (ideally, in-person) whenever possible.
-They should communicate beforehand if they are not able to attend.
-They are encouraged to invite at least one person who is not in the lab to attend.

 ## Recommended Practices